findthemasks/findthemasks/README.md

 <https://findthemasks.com/give.html?state=CA&hide-map=true&hide-filters=true>
 This will return just the filtered list of donations sites in California.

-## Directory structure.
+## Directory structure

-  * `/public` - The client-side code for the website.
+- `/public` - The client-side code for the website.
 Currently has some symlinks to legacy file locations.
-  * `/functions` - The cloud function used to generate data.json.
+- `/functions` - The cloud function used to generate data.json.
 Not needed for frontend work.

 ## Thanks

 - The "Face With Medical Mask" favicon is used with thanks to [favicon.io](https://favicon.io/emoji-favicons/face-with-medical-mask/) which provides pre-generated favicon packages using [Twemoji](https://twemoji.twitter.com/).
 Twemoji graphics are licensed